vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Jonathan was new in 2015.
 It was presented as "a very fast JSON encoder and decoder".

-To work with JSON, we now have:
+In additon, to work with JSON we now have:

 - [json-pointer](https://github.com/y2q-actionman/cl-json-pointer) - A JSON Pointer implementation.
 - [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects (remind that JSON libraries can already serialize your own objects).